 "I’ve been wanting to get my hair straightened for a long time, I’m tired of frizz and spending ages blow drying my hair.
 What is better, chemical or keratin straightening?" – Amanda

 DOES YOUR STORY SOUND SOMETHING LIKE THIS?

-That’s why you are here because you do your research and want to know what is the best way straighten your hair professionally.
-Which one to choose; Keratin Straightening or Chemical straightening?
+That’s why you are!
+You want to learn about the science behind the Keratin Treatment and decide what is the best way to straighten your hair professionally: Keratin Straightening or Chemical straightening?

 It can be confusing so we will help clarify and help you make a decision.

 - How to decide which one is right for you